 Guy Hasegawa, Pharm.D.

-Like today, snake bite envenomation was rare during the US Civil War.
+Like today, snake bite envenomation was rare during the U.S. Civil War.
 Yet, such a medical emergency posed treatment challenges because of a knowledge deficit of the various toxicities and wound care depending on the creature.
-It is imperative that historians and students of Civil War medicine be familiar with the geographical location of these venomous reptiles, the signs and symptoms of a poisonous bite, and treatment modalities used during the time.
-Additionally, the presentation will review some of literature citations involving snake encounters and offer rationale for the lack of additional encounters and bites.
+It is imperative that historians and students of Civil War medicine be familiar with the geographical location of these venomous reptiles, the signs and symptoms of a poisonous bite, and the treatment modalities used during the time.
+Additionally, the presentation will review some citations involving snake encounters and offer a rationale for the lack of additional encounters and bites.

 Michael Martin Cohen, M.D.

 The presentation on Mitchell will focus on the medical treatment and the valuable insights which he (and his collaborators) made as a result of the wounded Civil War soldiers who came under their care.
 The listener will briefly be taken back in time from today’s ultra-technical practice of medicine through the twentieth century, to the practice of medicine at the time of the Civil War.
 Then the focus will be on the care and treatment of the wounded soldiers at Turner’s Lane and thereafter by Mitchell, his colleagues, and eventually his son who provides an almost 30 year follow up of these soldiers.